psu-edu/sweng861-capstone-bvw5547/README.md

 A professor can also share an opening to their LinkedIn feed, listed above as a nice to have.

-One limit shapes the design.
-LinkedIn's public API does not return work history, education, or skills.
-Students enter major, GPA, and the resume link themselves.

 ## Repository Structure